 - Between a variety of partners – heterosexual, and LGBTQ

 - The process typically includes 3 meetings: 1) Getting to know each other, mapping out preliminary ideas.
 2) Putting the ceremony together.
 3) Finalising everything, including a rehearsal with the two of you (in the venue, when possible).
-In addition, the fee includes ongoing supportive correspondence with me on email, phone and Skype, as needed, and, of course, my services on the day itself.
+In addition, the fee includes ongoing supportive correspondence with me on email, phone and video call, as needed, and, of course, my services on the day itself.